Skip To Main Content

 • We will not be providing change so please send the exact amount you want deposited to your students meal account.

-• Depositing money BEFORE lunch service is optimal for quickening efficiency to get all the students through the lunch lines quickly and in their seats enjoying their meals.
-Less time in the lines and more time sitting and eating is our commitment and goal we continue to encourage with our students.
+• Depositing money BEFORE lunch service is optimal for quickening efficiency to get students through the lunch lines and in their seats enjoying their meals.

-The third option is to deposit funds on the accounts through paypams.com with a credit card.
+The other option is to deposit funds on the accounts through SchoolCafe with a credit card.
+The link and directions for this process are located in the "Links" section.

 MEAL CHARGE POLICY